 Quirky and colorful for breakfast at the Funky Brunch Café

 Visit Savannah in 48 hours – Bonaventure Cemetery

-The Bonaventure Cemetery – A morning visit to Bonaventure was perfect with our guide Shannon Scot , an artist and story teller who brought the dead alive with fascinating stories of the famous and quirky Savannites of the past including famous Eddy Mercer, Conrad Aiken, Weigand and other Savannah celebrities, This historic cemetery was just oozing with gorgeous stone work, dripping moss and curling live oaks, mysterious obelisks and Egyptian memorabilia of the trades masons of Georgia.
+One of the fun things to do in Savannah would be a visit to the Bonaventure Cemetery.
+We took the perfect tour of the cemetery with our guide Shannon Scot , an artist and story teller who brought the dead alive with fascinating stories of the famous and quirky Savannites of the past including famous Eddy Mercer, Conrad Aiken, Weigand and other Savannah celebrities, This historic cemetery was just oozing with gorgeous stone work, dripping moss and curling live oaks, mysterious obelisks and Egyptian memorabilia of the trades masons of Georgia.
 Our guide explained that Bonaventure was treated more like a grand park that the local Savannites visited to get away from the dank and dreary city center, he also shared some wonderful stories of the famous dead, art, architecture and Victorian burial traditions and symbolism around the cemetery.
 If you are a fan of historic cemeteries and learning the amazing stories from the past, take Shannon’s entertaining and educational tour to take filled with factoids and intrigue to why visiting Bonaventure was like a visit to one of their first major parks in the city.

 Check out more images and details of places we visited at Bonaventure on my post here for more inspiration to this amazing cemetery visit.